Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 (The peaks are perfectly sharp spikes because both the period and the size of the QFT are powers of 2.)

 I hope this really drives home how superpositions and a probability distributions are different from each other, and combine in interesting ways.
-The top register contains a superposition with period 8, but we don't know which one.
+The input register contains a superposition with period 8, but we don't know which one.
-If we find out which one, the top register will still contain a superposition with period 8 and the frequency spectrum will still have 8 peaks in it.
+If we find out which one by measuring the ancilla register, the input register will still contain a superposition with period 8.
+The frequency spectrum will still have 8 peaks in it.
-But if we sampled the input superposition and collapse it to a single state, the frequency spectrum would switch to a raw sine wave.
+But if we measured the input register before performing the QFT, collapsing whatever periodic superposition is in there to a single state, the frequency spectrum would switch to a raw sine wave.

-We have a probability distribution of different offsets, and a superposition of a given period for each offset.
+We can prepare states with other periods.

-Now, instead of doing addition modulo 8, we can do addition modulo some other number.
+Instead of doing a three-bit addition, i.e. an addition modulo 8, we can do addition modulo some other number.
 This allows us to prepare a periodic quantum state with any period we want.
 The state we prepare will still have an unknown offset, but that's okay: the frequency peaks don't care.